DavidHe1127/Mr.He_HandBook/DevOps/networking.md

 ### alias-record-vs-cname-record
 `alias` record is similar to a `CNAME` record, except you can create an alias record both for the `root domain - example.com` and for `subdomains - www.example.com` whereas you can create `CNAME` records only for subdomains.

+Note, `CNAME` only points the source domain to the destination domain, which they both have the same ip address.
+In other words, traffic targeting source domain will now be routed to destination domain.
+However, you cannot see the redirection in the browser, since `DNS` itself does not provide redirection capability.
+You have to do that at the web server level. i.e using `nginx`.